qcargile/Chrome-Blood/Modlist/Tweaking Mod Settings.md

 ### `Enhanced Vehicle System`
 - Core mod for improving driving physics and realism.
-- Use this with `Gripped Up` to tune traction and control.
+- This & `Gripped Up` tune traction and control.
 - You can also set your own field of view and speed sensitivity.

 ### `Auto Drive` (and addons)